Lake Haven

 Lake Haven is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lake Haven's dwelling structure, as per the latest Census, consisted of 72.0% houses and 28.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Lake Haven's dwelling structure, as per the latest Census, consisted of 72.0% houses and 28.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Lake Haven stood at 37.1%, with mortgaged dwellings at 25.6% and rented ones at 37.3%.
 The median monthly mortgage repayment was $1,700, lower than Sydney metro's average of $2,427.
-The median weekly rent was $350, compared to Sydney metro's $470.
-Nationally, Lake Haven's mortgage repayments were below the Australian average of $1,863, while rents were less than the national figure of $375.
+Median weekly rent in Lake Haven was $350, compared to Sydney metro's $470.
+Nationally, Lake Haven's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing